 =VLOOKUP([lookup_value], [table_array], [col_index_num], [range_lookup])

-Let’s take a look at how we might use this.
-As I have in my articles on boolean operators in Microsoft Excel and advanced counting and adding, I’ll be using a spreadsheet that I generated with generatedata.com.
-It contains ID numbers, first and last names, city, state, and SAT scores.
-Let’s say I want to find the SAT score of a person with the last name “Winters.”
+Let’s take a look at how you might use this.
+This spreadsheet contains ID numbers, first and last names, city, state, and SAT scores.
+Let’s say you want to find the SAT score of a person with the last name “Winters.”
 VLOOKUP makes it easy.
-Here’s the formula we’d use:
+Here’s the formula you’d use:

 =VLOOKUP("Winters", C2:F101, 4, 0)

-Because the SAT scores are the fourth column over from the last name column, I’ve used 4 for the column index argument.
-Note that when you’re looking for text, setting [range_lookup] to 0 is a good idea; without it, you can get bad results.
-Here’s what Microsoft Excel gives us:
+Because the SAT scores are the fourth column over from the last name column, 4 is the column index argument.
+Note that when you’re looking for text, setting [range_lookup] to 0 is a good idea.
+Without it, you can get bad results.

 It returned 651, the SAT score belonging to the student named Kennedy Winters, who is in row 92 (displayed in the inset above).
 It would’ve taken a lot longer to scroll through looking for the name than it did to quickly type out the syntax!